OID Repository

 2. Which kind of objects can be referenced by OIDs?

-3. Where can I learn more about OIDs and registration?
+3. Where can I learn more about OIDs and their registration?

 4. How to add information to the OID repository?